Seagate/cortx/doc/be/CORTX-S3OVERVIEW.rst

 **Overview**
 =============

-● S3 Server can be installed on Mero node or a separate node
+● CORTX-S3 Server can be installed on Mero node or a separate node

-● Core S3 is developed in C++, Authentication/Authorisation server developed in core Java.
+● Motr CORTX-S3 is developed in C++, Authentication/Authorisation server developed in Motr Java.

 ● Uses Clovis library (C - API) to talk to Mero IO/KVS services

-● S3 Objects stored as EOS-Core (mero) Objects - IOS
+● CORTX-S3 Objects stored as CORTX-Motr (mero) Objects - IOS

-● KV store required for storing S3 buckets and object metadata = EOS-Core (mero) KVS (cas/dix)
+● KV store required for storing CORTX-S3 buckets and object metadata = CORTX-Motr (mero) KVS (cas/dix)

 ..

 ===========================
-**S3 Server Architecture**
+**CORTX-S3 Server Architecture**
 ===========================

 |image4|